 Whatever the timing of your baby’s first day out is, the following recommendations are always practical:

-Have a plan: If you’re a first-time mom, it’s time to accept the fact that the times for spontaneous excursions, running errands, shop, or socialize are gone, at least for a while.
-It’s key to plan your outings with your little one and, as a girl scout, be prepared.
+Have a plan: If you’re a first-time parent, it’s time to accept the fact that the times for spontaneous excursions, running errands, shopping, or socializing are gone, at least for a while.
+It’s key to plan your outings with your little one and, as scouts say, be prepared.

 Pack carefully: Depending on the amount of time you’ll be away from home, you should at least have the following supplies in the diaper bag:

-A full change of clothes for your baby, just in case an accident happen
+- A full change of clothes for your baby, just in case an accident happens

 Keep it short: Ideally, do not plan anything that will keep your child away from the house for more than 2-3 hours for the first trip.
 If you have a choice, try to build up the time away from home little by little.